 Dr. Mark is recognized as a leading international expert in Wegener's granulomatosis in the lung, and of hypersensitivity pneumonitis.
 He is a senior pulmonary pathologist and educator at Mass General.

-Clinical and pathological correlations of pulmonary interstitial disease, infections, pneumoconioses, congenital anomalies of the lung, pulmonary vascular disease, neoplasms of the lung and pleura.
+Dr. Mark's research interests include clinical and pathological correlations of pulmonary interstitial disease, infections, pneumoconioses, congenital anomalies of the lung, pulmonary vascular disease, neoplasms of the lung and pleura.
 Consultation series of 12,000 lung biopsies available for review.